SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 > In the example above we can see how the topic level granularity can allow a consumer program/service to subscribe only to the information it needs.
 To learn more about wildcard characters in topic subscriptions 👉: [https://help.pubsub.em.services.cloud.sap/Messaging/Wildcard-Charaters-Topic-Subs.htm](https://help.pubsub.em.services.cloud.sap/Messaging/Wildcard-Charaters-Topic-Subs.htm)

 If our consumer program/service subscribes to a topic, we will receive all messages for that topic subscription.
-That said, a direct topic subscription last only as long as the consumer is connected.
+That said, a direct topic subscription lasts only as long as the consumer is connected.
 The problem here is that our consumer needs to be online to receive a message.
 If the consumer becomes unavailable then we will end up losing the message.
 In some scenarios, this is unacceptable and we need to ensure that we receive and process all messages published.
 Fortunately, there is a mechanism to retain messages without the need for a consumer service to be online 100%.
 Then, the consumer can process the messages asynchronously or whenever it is available.
 Enter Queues.

 ## Queues